MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-async-operations.md

 ## Asynchronous operation identifiers

 Each asynchronous API includes a `void* asyncIdentifer` parameter.
-This is a pass-through parameter which will be set on this API call's associated completion state change once it is provided by **StartProcessingStateChanges()**.
+This value is a pass-through parameter that will be set on this API call's associated completion state change once it's provided by **StartProcessingStateChanges()**.

 The purpose of this value is to give titles a mechanism to attach arbitrary, pointer-sized contexts to their asynchronous API calls.
-These contexts can be used in a number of scenarios including:
+These contexts can be used in many scenarios including:
 1. associating title-specific data with a PlayFab Party API call
 2. tying together multiple asynchronous operations with a shared identifier